dad2cl3/pyLoreBot/README.md

     !lore whisper of the worm produces 'whisper & of & the & worm'

 Also, the bot supports search keywords "AND", "NOT", and "OR" along with their corresponding operators "&", "!", and "|".
-"OR" or "|" and "NOT" or !, and operator precedence using parentheses.
+Operator precedence using parentheses is also supported.

 For example: